mongock/flamingock-docs/site/v1/driver/driver-dynamodb.md

 ### Driver extra configuration (step 6)

 #### Transactions
 Due to the DynamoDB API design, in order to work with transactions, the DynamoDB client needs to use `TransactWriteItemsRequest`.
-To abstract the user from this and provide the most convenient experience, a ChangeUnit needs to inject the class `DynamoDBTransactionItems` provided by Mongock, to add the items that will take part of the transaction
+To abstract the user from this and provide the most convenient experience, a ChangeUnit needs to inject the class `DynamoDBTransactionItems` provided by Flamingock, to add the items that will take part of the transaction

-Also take into account that DynamoDB [only allows 25 elements in a single transaction](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis.html) and one of those items must be the Mongock's ChangeEntry, so the user can add up to 24 items to the transaction.
+Also take into account that DynamoDB [only allows 25 elements in a single transaction](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis.html) and one of those items must be the Flamingock's ChangeEntry, so the user can add up to 24 items to the transaction.

 <br /><br />